The

 era, mostly from Carl Zeiss Jena and Arsenal

-the image, including depth of field, and provides
+of the image, including depth of field, and

-possibilities or by using a shift or tilt adapter.
+these possibilities or by using a shift or tilt

 Putting a medium format shift lens onto a